east-winds/east-winds.github.io/about.md

 ### Shasank Bonthala

-I am a third-year Data Science student working with the renewable energy forecasts team.
-My interest in research comes from how data can tell stories.
-Individuals can use the same data set and based on their own interpretations, come to different conclusions and that is fascinating to me.
-I am a huge sports fan (literally any sport) and in my free time I love watching sports (basketball and football being my favorites).
-I am also a die hard Laker fan!

 ### Jiahe (Jeffrey) Feng

-I am a Data Science & Cognitive Science major (class of 2022) with experience in the fields of data analysis, data engineering, and machine learning.
-I am working on the Geodata Team for the Davidson lab, where I am implementing functions to manipulate and visualize geospatial masks and shapefiles.
-I am enthusiastic about data and how we can efficiently solve problems with it, and am planning to attend graduate school in data science.

 ### Chi (Will) Gao

-Chi (Will) Gao graduated with a Master of Chinese Economic and Political Affairs with a specialization in Chinese Environment at the School of Global Policy and Strategy.
-Academically, he is interested in the energy transition in China and beyond, particularly the interaction between political institutions and the power market.
-He holds a bachelor's degree in mathematics and computer science from UC San Diego.

 ### Isac Lee

-Isac Lee is a 4th year data science major at UCSD and is currently working on Professor Davidson’s Energy Justice Project to research the social implications and inequity of California’s transition to a low-carbon economy through solar PV.
-He hopes to use his educational background in data science to delve deeper into his personal interests in renewable energy and space exploration after graduation.
-In his free time, Isac loves to be active through sports/hikes and enjoys watching sci-fi movies/shows.

 ### Justin Lu

-I'm a Data Science major and a Math minor at UCSD.
-Some of my educational interests, particularly in Data Science, are machine learning and scalable analytics.
-I have also done research in the genetics field studying differential gene expression of mental disorders like Alzheimer's and exploring their genetic causes.
-In the Davidson Lab, I have been working on adding aggregation functionality to the Geodata Python package, as well as performing a project to find feasible areas for solar energy grids in China.

 ### Johnny Nguyen

-I am a Mechanical Engineering major with a specialization in Renewable Energy and Environmental Flows at UC San Diego.
-I am most interested in exploring the intersection of policy and engineering principles in my education and research and am currently working on the Western Clean Energy project.
-When I am not on campus, you can find me exploring coffee shops and eateries around the city.

 ### Yuanbo (Rambo) Shi

-I am a data science major 2021er with a specialization in data analysis, data mining, machine learning and deep learning.
-I am currently in the Geodata group implementing methods for masks and related computations on geospatial data.
-I am interested in applying data analysis to solve various social problems.
-I love playing my guitar and singing when I’m free.

 ### Arjun Sawhney

-I'm a fourth year undergraduate student in the Data Science program.
-I have long been passionate about sustainability & climate, data analysis, and art.
-Working with the geodata team in the Davidson lab has allowed me explore the confluence of these interests and expand my knowledge.
-I am currently conducting research on renewable resource assessment and planning in India through geospatial data analysis.
-My work attempts to answer pertinent questions regarding the extent to which prioritizing political suitability influences wind and solar potential in India.

 ### Huizhong (Sonia) Tan

-I am a second-year Master of Chinese Economics and Political Affairs student, with a focus on Chinese economics and industrial policy.
-I am interested in pursuing a career as a research analyst, since I am passionate about researching the impact of regulation and the interaction between government and enterprises on industry as well as macroeconomics.
-Working with Professor Davison on the low-carbon transition of the Chinese energy state-owned enterprises is providing me with an excellent opportunity to expand my research interests in renewable energy policies.

 ### Ananya Thridandam

-Ananya is an undergraduate Mechanical Engineering major specializing in Renewable Energy and Environmental Flows.
-She is interested in pursuing a masters degree in engineering, and hopes to continue renewable energy research along the way.
-She is currently researching regionalization and inter-state renewable energy trade in the western United States with the Davidson Lab.
-Additionally, she is an active member of the student organization, Engineers for a Sustainable World at UCSD.

 ### Yunhan Zhang

-I am a fourth-year student majoring in Data Science & Joint Major of Mathematics and Economics.
-I am currently working on data extraction and analysis with the China Power Market team in Dr. Davidson's lab.
-We are streamlining the workflow of scraping data from multiple sources and types.
-My personal interest is exploring how could data can help market decisions.

 [21ccc]: http://china.ucsd.edu/
 [cdl]: http://chinadatalab.ucsd.edu/projects/